criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 The equivalent conicity acts as a safety parameter which describes the behavior and dynamic interaction between rails & wheels running on a straight or large radius (curved) track.
 This way, the equivalent conicity could indicate the presence of instable movement leading to a derailment event, therefore It can be used to determine a critical speed of a train at any type of track.

 This crucial parameter could be calculated based on two standards, namely **UIC 519** and **EN 15302**.
 The non-linear method described in the last one is used by the giving software.

+For the described method of determination the following assumptions are used:
+ in the calculation both the wheel and the rail are considered rigid;
+ wheels are symmetrical in revolution and are represented by a single profile for each wheel;
+ rails are straight, parallel to each other and represented by a single profile for each rail;
+ wheel does not penetrate into the rail: only point contacts are considered;

+This is done by the following procedure:
+a) determine the wheel and rail profiles, either by measurement of real profiles or by a theoretical calculation for theoretical profiles;
+b) determine the ∆r = f(y) characteristic giving, for each lateral movement y of the wheelset on the track, the difference between the right-hand and the left-hand rolling radius ∆r = r1 – r2;
+c) determine the equivalent conicity for a lateral movement yˆ of the wheelset on the track.

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>